 In this tutorial, we will show you how to install NetworkManager on AlmaLinux 8.
 For those of you who didn’t know, NetworkManager is the default tool for configuring and managing the network services on AlmaLinux 8 or CentOS 8, there are situations where it may be necessary to permanently disable NetworkManager, and use alternative methods to configure and manage the network.
-Remember good practice always demands that NetworkManager service is up and running for automatic detection of networks and managing interface settings.
+Remember good practice always demands that the NetworkManager service is up and running for automatic detection of networks and managing interface settings.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step turn-off of the NetworkManager on an AlmaLinux 8.
+I will show you the step-by-step turn-off of the NetworkManager on an AlmaLinux 8.
 You can follow the same instructions for Rocky Linux.

 Disable NetworkManager on AlmaLinux 8